zlgesundheit/openEHR_FLAT_Loader/README.md

 ETL-Tool to transform Source Data into openEHR-Resources.

+_Prerequisites:_
+- Project was developed and tested using Python 3.8.3
+- An openEHR-Repo with the endpoints to supply a WebTemplate and to store Resources in FLAT-Format

 ## Usage
 1. Place your .OPT-File in the Input-Folder
 2. Run Tool via Command Line with `python runMain.py`